Description

 Details

 Caldercraft have an excellent reputation for producing a range of very accurate and detailed scale model kits of superb quality.
 Building instructions and full size plans are included.
 Each comprehensive kit is individually assembled for every sale.
-However due to relocation of the factory there is currently a 14 to 21 days lead time from the date of order.
+However due to relocation of the factory there is currently a 14 to 21 day lead time from the date of order.

-As well as this, the kit also includes the timber work to produce the model to the current specifications as she stands in Portsmouth, for example timberheads, capping and hammock cranes for the forecastle.
-This was not the first ship of the Royal Navy to bear the name Victory as there were in fact four predecessors:
+• As well as this, the kit also includes the timber work to produce the model to the current specifications as she stands in Portsmouth, for example timberheads, capping and hammock cranes for the forecastle.

 1. The first Victory was built in 1559.
 In 1586, she was rebuilt to 800 tons and carried 34 guns with a crew of 750.
 At the defeat of the Spanish Armada in 1588, she was the flagship of Sir John Hawkins.